unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Write once, build anywhere (analysis)

-Let `N` be the amount of supported platforms
+Let `N` be the number of supported platforms

-- Platform-agnostic functionalities require effort which is independent from `N`
+- Platform-agnostic functionalities require effort which is independent of `N`

 - Platform-specific functionalities require effort proportional to `N`